JoergHeseler/mesh-samples-for-preservation-testing/README.md

 ## Files

-A an empty scene (**minimal**), a 3D model with very few vertices (**cube**) and a complex model with very many vertices (**kakadu**), where possible with textures, camera and lighting, are each provided in different archive-friendly formats.
+A an empty scene (**minimal**) with 0 vertices, a primitve model with very 8 vertices (**cube**) and a complex model with 62.323 vertices (**mask**), where possible with textures, camera and lighting, are each provided in different archive-friendly formats.
 The file names consist of the object name, followed by the file format, the version or type, the changes made and finally the validation result.

 ## Related projects